crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Selects next item.
 (If you have pressed the key of an item in the list, '.' will toggle the next item.
 This can be repeated, quickly selecting several subsequent items).

+;
+  Select last unequipped.
+Selects the equipment (armour, jewellery, or weapon) you last took off or unwielded.

 Level map ('X')
 ========================================